-The Joys And Tribulations Of Generic RPG's
+The Trials And Tribulations Of Generic RPG's

 Generic RPG’s are a terrific way to enter the TTRPG hobby, but they can also be a bit of a double edged sword.